Skip to content

 What Is Liquidity in Trading?

-Understanding liquidity changes everything about how you read price action.
+Understanding this changes everything about how you read price action.

-In the context of Smart Money trading, liquidity refers to resting orders in the market -- stops, limits, and pending orders sitting at specific price levels waiting to be triggered.
-(In broader market microstructure, "liquidity" also covers execution quality factors like depth, spread, and price impact, but in ICT/SMC analysis the focus is on where targetable orders cluster.)
+In the context of Smart Money trading, the term refers to resting orders in the market — stops, limits, and pending orders sitting at specific price levels waiting to be triggered.
+(In broader market microstructure, it also covers execution quality factors like depth, spread, and price impact, but in ICT/SMC analysis the focus is on where targetable orders cluster.)

 The two main types: